Menu close X

 Existing Design

-Navigating the interface is taxing and switching between screens is particularly challenging due to the main navigation being hidden within a dropdown menu
+Navigating the interface is taxing, and switching between screens is particularly challenging with the main navigation hidden inside a dropdown menu.
+This extra step interrupts the flow and simple tasks feel more cumbersome than they should.

 Redesigned iTunes music screen